KCErb/fruit-robot/tutorials/android/toolbox/blue-potion.md

 While we're looking at our first screen, we'll see some things that actually belong to RMQ.
 (That's the whole point of BluePotion, to combine these tools!)

-RMQ provides stylesheets and a jQuery-like interface for setting-up things like click events (often called "touch" or "tap" events), and appending / hiding / removing elements from the app.
-I definitely recommend giving [the docs](http://rubymotionquery.com/documentation) a quick peak because they are truly fantastic.
+RMQ provides stylesheets and a jQuery-like interface for setting-up things like click events (usually called "touch" or "tap" events on mobile platforms), and appending / hiding / removing elements from the app.
+I definitely recommend giving [the RMQ docs](http://rubymotionquery.com/documentation) a quick peak because they are truly fantastic.

-In this example app, we see some RMQ in action in the class-method `stylesheet` and the `append` call in `on_load`.
+In the example app, we can see RMQ in action over in the class-method `stylesheet` and the `append` in our `on_load` method.
 To round off this introduction, let's find out where those things are defined.

 First the `home_screen_stylesheet`: